Victory... should be NARMFUL!!!

-Not only does the Statue of Liberty not attack them even though neither one is looking at it, it completely disappears mid-scene!
+- Not only does the Statue of Liberty not attack them even though neither one is looking at it, it completely disappears mid-scene!
 It's hard to feel any emotion other then bewilderment at such a distracting plot hole.

-Clara's dying words in "The Snowmen" are "Run you clever boy - and remember."
-The line is meant as a Call Back to a previous episode, but since it makes no sense in the context of the scene, it comes across as awkward and forced.
+- Clara's dying words in "The Snowmen" are "Run, you clever boy - and remember."
+The line is meant as a Call-Back to a previous episode, but since it makes no sense in the context of the scene, it comes across as awkward and forced.

-The Doctor RIDING A MOTORCYCLE UP A BUILDING in The Bells of Saint John.
-It's as ridiculous, and awesome, as it sounds.
+- The Doctor RIDING A MOTORCYCLE UP A BUILDING in "The Bells of Saint John".
+It's as ridiculous, and awesome, as it sounds, so potentially Narm Charm.

-- That whole opening is ridiculous - beginning from the leaf (which is a birch leaf and not a maple leaf like the one later found in Clara's book) falling in her father's face (to which he reacts with an over-the-top gasp and the camera does a weird fish-eye/zoom effect), to Clara's mother rescuing him (and blandly inquiring "Oh my stars.
-Are you all right?"), and finally to the father's speech on the doorstep regarding said leaf:
+- That whole opening is ridiculous.
+It starts with the leaf (which is a birch leaf and not a maple leaf like the one later found in Clara's book) falling in her father's face, to which he reacts with an over-the-top gasp and the camera does a weird fish-eye/zoom effect.
+There's also absurdly loud slapping sound to try to convince the viewer that the leaf hit his face hard enough to disorient him and make him wander into traffic.
+It doesn't work, and it just looks like he has an extremely weak forehead.
+Then Clara's mother rescues him (and blandly inquires "Oh my stars.
+Are you all right?"), and finally the father has an awkwardly-phrased and quite poorly-acted speech on the doorstep regarding said leaf:

 Ellie: You kept it?

 Dave: Of course I kept it!

 Dave: Because this exact leaf had to grow in that exact way, in that exact place, so that precise wind could tear it from that precise branch and make it fly into this exact face at that exact moment...